jeftegoes/AwsOverview/Storage/Amazon S3.md

 - **Retention mode - Governance**
   - Most users can't overwrite or delete an object version or alter its lock settings.
   - Some users have special permissions to change the retention or delete the object.
+- **Retention Period**
-- **Retention Period:** protect the object for a fixed period, it can be extended.
+  - Protect the object for a fixed period, it can be extended.
+  - When we apply a retention period to an object version explicitly, we specify a `Retain Until Date` for the object version.
+  - Different versions of a single object can have different retention modes and periods.
 - **Legal Hold**
   - Protect the object indefinitely, independent from retention period.
   - Can be freely placed and removed using the `s3:PutObjectLegalHold` IAM permission.